chipmk/tcpip.js/README.md

 ## How does tcpip.js work?

 tcpip.js implements the entire network stack in user space and provides APIs to send and receive messages at each layer of the stack (L2, L3, L4).

-For example, you might use tcpip.js to establish an outbound (virtual) TCP connection to a v86 guest.
-The initial packet is sent down the stack until it generates an ethernet frame that you can then forward directly to v86's virtual NIC.
-The guest OS will receive the frame, send it up its own stack, process the reply, then send it back down and out its virtual NIC.
-When you receive this frame, you forward it back through the tcpip.js stack and receive the TCP reply packet.
+All APIs are built on web standards like [`ReadableStream`](https://developer.mozilla.org/docs/Web/API/ReadableStream), [`WritableStream`](https://developer.mozilla.org/docs/Web/API/WritableStream), [`AsyncIterator`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/AsyncIterator), etc, so it works on any modern JS runtime (browser, Node.js, Deno, Bun, etc).
+This library will probably feel similar to Deno's network APIs which strive to be web compliant.

-tcpip.js is implemented on top of `lwIP` compiled to WASM.
+It is implemented on top of `lwIP` compiled to WASM.

 ### Why `lwIP`?